A day in the life of...

 A day on a trading floor is never the same, some days are extremely busy, others are quiet, depending on what's happening in financial markets.
 This is just an example of how a working day of a sales analyst can be:

 6.00-7.30: As most people working on a trading floor I get up early.
-First thing I do when I wake up is to check the Blackberry if any significant news came out.
+First thing I do when I wake up is to check my phone if any significant news came out.
 Many of my colleagues go to the office-gym early in the morning, I usually go for a swim in a nearby pool to wake up and get my mind cleared.

 8.00-8.30: I arrive at my desk, get some breakfast and check the top news items on Bloomberg, Reuters and the FT whilst chatting to colleagues.
 My clients are corporates based in Europe, who tend to be active a bit later than the hedge fund/asset manager clients.
 Therefore I start later than my colleagues who cover the latter.
 Some clients have already specified on the day before what they might be interested in to trade, which I put in my agenda, and I discuss this with the traders.